 The gilet comes under Rapha’s brevet collection because it was designed as a stowable warm layer for super-long audax type rides, when the sun goes down and a chill stings the air.
 On this basis it features some clever details which could easily be rolled out across other stowable garments, such as an elasticated loop tag which holds the thing rolled up tightly.
 The two-way zip is also handy, allowing access to your jersey pockets without the usual faff of trying to hoik the gilet over them.
 At this juncture we should mention the gilet doesn’t have pockets because, well, why would it?
 What sort of complications would that cause when not only do you have to take your gilet off if you get warm but you also have to transfer the contents of its pockets to your jersey.

-You get a windproof and DWR-treated (water resistant) fabric but the essential element that makes it insulated is found in the Polartec Alpha panels.
+With the Rapha Insulated Brevet gilet you get a windproof and DWR-treated (water resistant) fabric but the essential element that makes it insulated is found in the Polartec Alpha panels.
 This is Polartec’s lightest insulation and is usually found in special forces kit.
 As well as being lightweight and insulating it has an ‘adaptive’ breathability which helps regulate body temperature.
 In short, the hotter you get, the more it breathes.

 This might sound like marketing schpiel until you start warming up, and then get a bit warmer and then you realise that you’re actually not that uncomfortable and you’re not getting too warm even if you are actually quite toasty.